 What is OUAC?

-The deadline of the application depends on the undergraduate course you are interested in and whether you are currently pursuing a high school education!
+The deadline of the application depends on the undergraduate program you are interested in and whether you are currently pursuing a high school education!

 Requirements for OUAC

-- You must be pursuing any of the high school courses in one of the Ontario schools during the day.
+- You must be pursuing any of the high school courses in an Ontario school during the day.
 This category includes graduates returning for another course(s) and students who are about to pursue the 2nd

 - There should be no discontinuation of more than 7 months at any point during your high school education.